View the National Fireworks from Arlington

 Gateway Park in Rosslyn

 Take Metro’s Orange line to the Rosslyn Metro station.
-Gateway Park in Rosslyn is a short walk from Metro.
+Gateway Park in Rosslyn is a short walk from the Metro.

 The Key Bridge crosses the Potomac River between Georgetown and Arlington.
 Take Metro’s Orange line to the Rosslyn Metro station.
 Get there early to grab a spot at the bridge.
 There’s no seating at the bridge, and you can stand on the sidewalks only.